JakeHigham/SQL-Employee-Tracker/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests if you find any bugs or have suggestions for improvement.
+You can also reach out to me at jacobhcvn65gmail.com
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.